 In 1972 brothers Augustino and Thomas LoPrinzi founded the LoPrinzi Guitar Company in New Jersey.
 They started to sell stock in the company and soon had a successful business going with 17 employees.
 In 1973 his instruments caught the attention of Maark Corporation (a subsidiary of AMF); the firm began buying up a controlling interest in the LoPrinzi Guitar Company as a way to move into the guitar business.
 Three years later, LoPrinzi Guitars, Inc. was producing 80 guitars a month for customers in five countries.

-The 1970’s were an important period for guitar production.
-The 1960’s surge in interest in acoustic instruments had stretched the ability of the major manufactures to meet the public demand.
-The general quality level of the major manufacturer’s instruments was at an all time low.
+The 1970s were an important period for guitar production.
+The 1960’s surge in interest in acoustic instruments had stretched the ability of the major manufacturers to meet the public demand.
+The general quality level of the major manufacturer’s instruments was at an all-time low.
 Gibsons and Martins from that period are among the least sought-after instruments by players and collectors alike.
 The void was filled by small shop producers like LoPrinzi Guitars, Inc. These shops produced instruments that lived up to the standards of the finest periods.
 They found a market and a strong following of devoted players.

 Augustino LoPrinzi, after growing tired of overseeing production and fearful of the direction the company was taking under AMF management, sold his interest to Maark Corporation.
 He felt the demands of mass production would jeopardize the quality of his instruments.

 Augie’s philosophy of work and success is a traditional one: If you’re only out to make money, you’ll never get anywhere.
 You have to maintain a perspective regarding money.
 “Do good work and the money will come,” was the theory instilled in Augustino by his father.